omgbarde/AN2DL-challenges/README.md

   - Sequence construction with optimal window parameters

 - **Architecture Design**:
-  - Stage 1 Model: CNN layers for temporal feature extraction followed by classification
+  - Stage 1 Model: RNN layers for temporal feature extraction followed by classification
   - Stage 2 Model: Specialized network trained on pain samples only
   - Dropout and batch normalization for regularization